zia-r/gotta-eat/README.md

-# gotta-eat (an MCP Server for finding restaurants built at a hackathon)
+# gotta-eat

 ![Architecture](./assets/architecture.png)

+This is a half-built application for searching restaurants with table availability for your group, and seeing public videos of the venue itself from the Claude desktop app.

-This was built at the Anthropic hackathon in NYC, in 3 hours.
+It was built at the Anthropic hackathon in NYC, in 3 hours.
 (Plus a couple afterwards to get video playback working.)

+## supported tools

 Our MCP server exposes three main tools: